Shopify/cli/.changeset/friendly-bats-buy.md

 '@shopify/cli': minor
 ---

-Use ngrok plugin from dev command if present
+Use ngrok from plugin with --tunnel flag